camunda/camunda-docs-manual/content/update/minor/78-to-79/index.md

 # Jackson version update

 Jackson version in Spin project was updated from version 2.6.3 to 2.9.3, but Spin is still compatible with older version (2.6.3).
-To switch back on older version you can just replace `jackson-*-2.9.3.jar` libraries by `jackson-*-2.6.3.jar` in your application server folder.
+To switch back on older version you can just replace `jackson-*-2.9.3.jar` libraries by `jackson-*-2.6.3.jar` in your application server folder (also check environment specific update guides).
 Or, in case you're using Camunda as a part of your Maven application, configure appropriate dependencies in your `pom.xml`:

 ```xml
   <dependency>